Get Help Now

 Colposcopy is used to further evaluate abnormal cervical cancer screening tests or abnormal areas seen on the cervix, vagina, or vulva.
 The colposcope magnifies the appearance of the cervix, which allows your provider to see where the abnormal cells are located.
 The size and location of abnormal cells helps to determine what treatment, if any, is needed.

 Before your colposcopy appointment, you should not put anything in the vagina and abstain from intercourse for 48 hours.
-Colposcopy can be done at any time during your menstrual cycle, but if you have heavy vaginal bleeding on the day of your appointment call to ask if you should reschedule.
+Colposcopy can be done at any time during your menstrual cycle, but if you have heavy vaginal bleeding on the day of your appointment, please let us know.

 Colposcopy can be performed by a physician or nurse practitioner who has had specialized training.
 Your healthcare provider will use an instrument called a speculum to open your vagina and look at your cervix.
 The colposcope is like a microscope on a stand, and it does not touch you.
 Your provider will apply a solution called acetic acid (vinegar) to your cervix, which helps to highlight any abnormal areas, making them easier to see.
 When this solution is used, you may feel a cold or slight burning sensation, but it does not hurt.
 During colposcopy, your healthcare provider may remove a small piece of abnormal tissue (a biopsy) from the cervix or vagina.
 Some women also need to have a biopsy of the inner cervix called endocervical curettage (ECC).
 The ECC may cause crampy pain, although this resolves quickly in most women.
 If you have a biopsy, your provider may apply a yellow-brown solution to your cervix, which helps to prevent bleeding.

 What if the biopsy result is abnormal?